eatateeaten/GraphSynth/README.md

 If you are looking to contribute to my humble establishment, email me at Sadgebab@gmail.com, I need help with testing and decorating the ReactJS frontend, I will send you love and tea.

-If you are a Graph Compiler or an AI Infra person, let's get in touch on how to arrange this repo to be more applicable for all levels of Ops.
+If you are a Graph Compiler or an AI Infra person, get in touch with me on how to arrange this repo to be more applicable for all levels of Ops.